Welcome to a

 in

-you already have significant sales and successful artists in
+If you already have significant sales and successful artists in Japan, this

 Are you saying we can release anything we like?